Connect with us

 Why Meta Platforms $16 B Scam-Ad Revenue Revelation Should Alarm Advertisers and Regulators

-Recent internal documents reveal that Meta projected roughly 10% of its 2024 revenue, about $16 billion, came from scam and banned‑goods ads.
+Recent internal documents reveal that Meta Platforms projected roughly 10% of its 2024 revenue, about $16 billion, came from scam and banned‑goods ads.

 This astonishing figure is more than a statistic; it signals systemic vulnerabilities in Meta’s advertising ecosystem and touches every stakeholder: advertisers, platforms, regulators, and consumers.